Traveling in / out of Budapest

 PUBLIC TRANSPORTATION (BKK)

-Budapest has a very efficient public transportation system called BKK.
+Budapest has an efficient public transportation system called BKK.
 There are various means of transport (bus, metro, tram, trolleybus, suburban railway), which generally run daily during the hours 4:30 AM – 11:30 PM.
 There are also buses that run outside these hours.
 To plan your trip use the Budapest Go mobile App, the BKK online route planner or Google Maps.

 Note:

-- You need to purchase the full-price pass, you are not eligible for a student pass.
+• You need to purchase the full-price pass, you are not eligible for a student pass.
 Having the wrong pass may result in a fine of 16,000 HUF or more.

 TAXICABS